Reopening the economy doesn't mean Covid-19 is getting better. It just shifts more responsibility to you - KESQ

 It’s easy to fall into a false sense of security now that states have reopened.
 And many are already paying the price.

 States are shutting down businesses again.
-Popular beaches will be closed.
+Popular beaches have closed.
 And the rate of new Covid-19 infections keeps growing in most states, threatening to reverse the progress made during stay-at-home orders.

 So what happened?
 When states reopened to try to save the economy, the fate of this pandemic shifted from government mandates to personal responsibility.